Fashion District Philadelphia: 1946–1977: Planning, construction and opening

+1980–2003: Expansion and sale

+The Gallery was so successful that the city approved an expansion of the mall.
+The Rouse Co. expanded the mall in the 1980s in partnership with JCP Realty, Inc., the development arm of JCPenney, with the construction of a second phase called Gallery II, which opened on October 12, 1983.
+As part of the expansion, the basement concourse was extended to additional blocks, and the food court was moved down to the end under Gallery II, which was directly connected to the 11th Street SEPTA station.
+The Phase I building was dubbed The Gallery I after the expansion.
+Gallery II was anchored by a three-story JCPenney department store.

+Gimbels closed its Gallery location on August 18, 1986, due to liquidation.
+The chain itself became defunct one year later, and it was once the largest department store in the world.
+It was replaced by Stern's, but that also closed in 1990.
+Stern's was later replaced by Clover in 1995, but the chain liquidated one year later.
+It was finally replaced by Kmart in 1997.

-Prior to the Fashion District Philadelphia, the space originally opened in 1977 as The Gallery.
-It was later expanded with the construction of The Gallery II in the early 1980s.
-PREIT acquired The Gallery in April 2003 from The Rouse Company and Gallery II in the third fiscal quarter of 2004 from the state's Public School Employees' Retirement System.
-The total complex measures approximately 1100000 sqft of retail space and at its peak had over 130 stores.
+JCPenney closed its Gallery store in January 2001 due to profitability problems.
+It was replaced by Burlington Coat Factory.
+PREIT acquired The Gallery in April 2003 from the Rouse Company and Gallery II in the third fiscal quarter of 2004 from the state's Public School Employees' Retirement System.
+The total complex measures approximately 1100000 sqft of retail space, and at its peak, had over 230 stores.

-The space was originally anchored by Strawbridge & Clothier department store at 8th Street and Gimbels department store at 9th Street.

-It later became part of the entrance to access SEPTA's Regional Rail Lines with the opening of the Market East Station, later rebranded for Jefferson University as Jefferson Station.
-The mall also provided access to the underground concourse that connects to the Market-Frankford Line, PATCO Speedline to New Jersey, Broad Street Subway Line, the SEPTA subway–surface trolley lines, and others.
+2008–2015: Decline and closure

+The number of businesses operating in the mall had changed from over 230 to over 130.
 In September 2008, the developers of Foxwoods Casino Philadelphia changed their proposed casino location to The Gallery at Market East after receiving opposition from residents near the original proposed site in South Philadelphia.
 The new proposal was endorsed by both Mayor Michael Nutter and Governor Ed Rendell.
-The original proposal for the Foxwoods Casino at The Gallery at Market East was for a 3,000-slot-machine casino on two floors that were occupied by Burlington Department Store (formerly Burlington Coat Factory) which would have necessitated moving the store.
+The original proposal for the Foxwoods Casino at The Gallery at Market East was for a 3,000-slot-machine casino on two floors that were occupied by Burlington, which would have necessitated moving the store.
 However, on February 26, 2009, it was announced that the developers had instead decided to locate their new casino on three floors of the former Strawbridge's building.

 In January 2014, it was announced that Kmart would be closing its Gallery store in late April.
 At the time, it was announced that there were plans to turn the former Kmart space into multiple street-facing stores centered on an atrium, and to redevelop the mostly vacant top level of the mall in other ways.
-In April 2014 Century 21 Clothing announced that it would open an anchor store at the mall, which has since closed.
-In July 2014, Macerich acquired a 50% stake in The Gallery at Market East and invested $106.8 million to redevelop the mall as part of a joint venture partnership with PREIT.
+In April 2014, Century 21 Clothing announced that it would open an anchor store at the mall, which has since closed.

-As of June 19, 2015, the $325 million remodeling of "The Gallery" had been officially approved by the city council, and the legislation had been approved by Philadelphia Mayor Michael Nutter.
-Demolition started in August 2015, with construction expected to last two years and a grand opening sometime in 2017.
-According to the website for the Fashions Outlets of Philadelphia, the Burlington and Century 21 anchor stores would remain open during reconstruction.